ibexa/documentation-developer/docs/api/rest_api_guide.md

 #### Authentication

-As explained in more detail in the [authentication page](general_rest_usage.md#rest-api-authentication), two authentication methods are currently supported: session and basic.
+As explained in more detail in the [authentication page](general_rest_usage.md#rest-api-authentication), three authentication methods are currently supported: session, basic and JWT.
 By default, session authentication is the active mode, it uses a session cookie.
 The alternative, basic auth authentication requires a login / password to be sent using basic HTTP authentication.

+TODO: It seems that auth methods could not be usable together at the same time.
+To activate JWT will disable Session method.

 To enable basic auth based authentication, you need to edit `config/packages/security.yaml` and uncomment the configuration block about REST

+TODO: Can't find this block; Where is it?

 **security.yaml**